-ECM editor Miriam Raftery and Contributing Editor Paul Kruze recently won the Society of Professional Journalists San Diego Chapter’s prestigious "Gloria Penner Award for Political Affairs Reporting" for their reports on Kalasho's controversies over the past year, despite harassment and even physical threats by Kalasho.
+ECM editor Miriam Raftery and Contributing Editor Paul Kruze recently won the Society of Professional Journalists San Diego Chapter’s prestigious "Gloria Penner Award for Political Affairs Reporting" in July 2018 for their dogged reports on Kalasho's financial and legal controversies over the past year, despite harassment and even physical threats by Kalasho.

 In addition to the allegations over Kalasho's conduct in the pending civil case, he has engaged in a pattern of threats and harassment against East County Magazine as well as the San Diego Union-Tribune and SDUT reporter Jeff McDonald.